Sexual Harassment Training for Illinois Healthcare Professionals

 PRIVATE SECTOR EMPLOYMENT

-Victims may contact the Illinois Department of Human Rights (IDHR) and initiate a discrimination charge by phone, fax, email, mail, or in person within 300 days of the date of the offense.
-All IDHR investigations are confidential during the investigation, and the identity of witnesses may also be kept confidential upon request per the Illinois Human Rights Act (775 ILCS 5/1 et seq.).
+Individuals who have been sexually harassed may contact the Illinois Department of Human Rights and initiate a discrimination charge by phone, fax, email, mail, or in person within 300 days of the date of the offense.
+All IDHR investigations are confidential during the investigation, and the identity of witnesses may also be kept confidential upon request per the Human Rights Act (775 ILCS 5/1 et seq.).

-In response to a revision of the Human Rights Act in 2018, the State of Illinois has also set up a helpline to simplify reporting sexual harassment.
+In response to a revision of the Human Rights Act in 2018, the State of Illinois set up a helpline to simplify reporting sexual harassment.
 The Sexual Harassment and Discrimination Helpline (877-236-7703) is open Monday through Friday from 8:30 a.m. to 5:00 p.m.
 Callers are given options of how to report, including requesting a call-back from the agency or filing a report anonymously.
-The caller is also offered resources, including legal assistance and counseling, and any information given to the call center is confidential and protected by the Freedom of Information Act.
+The caller is also offered resources, including legal assistance and counseling, and any information given to the call center is confidential and protected by the Freedom of Information Act (IL SHDH, 2023).

 PUBLIC SECTOR EMPLOYMENT